By default, the first time you save or run your program, GUIDE save two files:

 A FIG-file, with extension

-the layout in GUIDE.
+in GUIDE.
 FIG-files are specializations of MAT-files.
 See Custom Applications to Access MAT-Files for

 A code file, with extension